PECOS-packages/PECOS/docs/user-guide/dem-from-guppy.md

 ## Grouping Noise Parameters

-Both Guppy DEM entry points accept either the existing flat noise keywords or one `NoiseModel` containing the complete noise configuration.
-The forms below are equivalent.
+Both Guppy DEM entry points accept either the existing flat noise keywords or one `NoiseParameters` instance containing the complete noise configuration.
+`NoiseParameters` is available from the `pecos` top level, and supports both its original dataclass constructor and immutable `with_<field_name>` chaining.
+The grouped and flat forms below are equivalent.
 Do not mix them in one call: even an explicitly passed flat default conflicts with `noise`.
-When `noise` is present, its defaults fully replace the entry point's defaults; for example, `NoiseModel().p1` is `0.0`, not the flat `p1=0.001` default.
+When `noise` is present, its defaults fully replace the entry point's defaults; for example, `NoiseParameters().p1` is `0.0`, not the flat `p1=0.001` default.

 <!--test-name: dem_from_guppy_grouped_noise-->